I’m fed up of all the bull being peddled about innovation.

 Very occasionally one of these serendipitous moments creates a shift in perspective.
 A way of seeing the world, or at least a tiny part of it, in a new light and once you’ve seen it, you can’t go back.
 It’s why innovation is so challenging for organisations, it disrupts the schemas that the organisation is built on.
 Those in positions of power can rarely accept, or even see, the utility of the innovation as it challenges the ideas that got them into their positions of power.
 In fact, if your idea creates an allergic reaction amongst a few of the Leadershippers, it’s a fair indication of a true innovation.
 Innovations are the products of loosely coupled interactions within networks, not tightly coupled control within hierarchies.
 It’s why most innovations are brought to light by people who have just left a big organisation that wasn’t listening.
 You don’t need the bull pedlars to sell you innovation, you probably already got it.
 Just leave the meeting room full of curiosity and wander off for a while.

 There is a swathe of very old methods to create the space for innovative thinking and practice to emerge, but we’re not taught them in school.
 Don’t get me started on the university treadmills and the mediocrity obsessed business schools.
 They have a lot to answer for.
-The next time some shiny Innovatist whips out his zoomy presentation thingy, simply ask two questions:
+Adopt, Adapt and Exapt are often confused, so the next time some shiny Innovatist whips out his zoomy presentation thingy, simply ask two questions:

 1. Who invented the the idea?
 (Because if they don’t know, stop there)